ferdsleite/kino-movie-api-project/README.md

 Once the application is running, you can:

 1. View the main page to see the **latest movie releases**.
-2. Click on any movie card to view its **detailed page**, including the technical fiche, cast, and related recommendations.
+2. Click on any movie card to view its **detailed page**, including the movie details, cast, and related recommendations.
 3. The application is fully **responsive** and can be tested on different screen sizes to see the Tailwind CSS implementation in action.

 ## ⭐ Main dependencies